Avi5305/Cloudesign-jobportral/README.md

 # Cloudesign-jobportral

-The clouddigital_react folder contains the code for the frontend To run the application first we have to run the command "npm i" to install the node_modules the "npm start" to run
+Firts we have to run the sql query in mysql which is provided in  "SQL queries" file The clouddigital_react folder contains the code for the frontend To run the application first we have to run the command "npm i" to install the node_modules the "npm start" to run